 The exact breakdown looks like:

 Each of the debris types is then spread across our approximately 11 square foot testing lane.
 The base surface of our testing lane is an engineered hardwood floor.
 For our carpet tests, we slide in a low pile and high pile carpet insert on top of the hardwood floor.

 Our vacuum cleaning process strives to be as consistent, fair, and true to real world use as possible.

 - Measure the weight of the testing debris and weight of empty vacuum debris container.

 - Spread the respective debris type evenly across the central portion of the testing lane.

 - Run the vacuum cleaner over the testing lane.

 - Measure the weight of the now filled container and take notes on the cleaning performance.

-On the hardwood floors, the APEX was flawless, capturing 100% of all debris tested.
+On the hardwood floors, the Vertex was flawless, capturing 100% of all debris tested.
 The soft roller brush really makes a tremendous difference on hardwood floors.